Yuria 100 Shiki

 Yuria 100 Shiki (ユリア100式, Yuria Hyaku-shiki) is a Japanese manga series written by Shigemitsu Harada and illustrated by Nobuto Hagio.
-It was serialized in Hakusensha's seinen manga magazine Young Animal from 2006 to January 22, 2010.
-Its chapters were collected twelve in tankōbon volumes.
+It was serialized in Hakusensha's seinen manga magazine Young Animal from 2005 to 2010.
+Its chapters were collected in twelve tankōbon volumes.

 In December 2006, the Kanagawa Prefecture classified the book as harmful to minors per the prefectural youth protection laws.

 A drama CD was released in 2008.
 A live-action adaptation was announced starring Shelly Fujii which was released in 2009.

 Plot

 Dr. Akiba, a perverted scientist, has developed a series of gynoid Dutch wives (aka sex dolls).
 Yuria Type 100 is his newest creation: she has highly advanced artificial intelligence and vast sexual knowledge, and the first doll which can imprint to her master for life upon having actual sex.
 However, she refuses to imprint onto Akiba, and escapes from his lab.
 She ends up living with college student Shunsuke Kubo, where she tries to seduce him with the hopes that he can be her master, as however, he regularly refuses because he has a girlfriend and because he sees her as incredibly annoying when she acts like that.
 The series follows her everyday life as she tries to seduce Shunsuke.
 Other Dutch wife gynoids soon appear, some of whom were also invented by Akiba, thus making them Yuria's sisters, and others from competing companies.
 Throughout the series, there are commentaries about the technical specs of the sexual capabilities of the Yuria and other models.